tobias-delago/am01/website/setting_up_portfolio_website.md

           empty_dirs = TRUE,
           to_yaml = TRUE)

 6. Go to the Files section in the bottom right of RStudio, open `netlify.toml`, **delete its contents** and paste the following.
-The `"0.88.1"` refers to the hugo version you are using-- find out which one you have by typiong `blogdown::hugo_version()` in the console
+The `"0.101.0"` refers to the hugo version you are using-- find out which one you have by typing `blogdown::hugo_version()` in the console

 <!-- -->